-Bed bugs and fleas may seem to be similar – they are both unpleasant, tiny, parasitic insects that we would much rather live without – but in reality there are fundamental differences between the two.
-Bed bugs are most commonly found in mattresses and furniture or nooks and crannies around the home such as gaps in your bed frame, while fleas inhabit the furry animals in your household and do not feed exclusively on humans like bed bugs do.
+Bed bugs and fleas may seem to be similar – they are both unpleasant, tiny, parasitic insects that we would much rather live without – but in reality, there are fundamental differences between the two.
+Bed bugs are most commonly found in mattresses and furniture or nooks and crannies around the home such as gaps in your bed frame, while fleas inhabit the furry animals in your household and do not feed exclusively on humans as bed bugs do.
 You can also see the details of how big bed bugs are, compared to fleas.

 Controlling an outbreak of fleas in your home is a little bit easier than getting rid of a dreaded bed bug infestation, although both problems can be dealt with using the right equipment and products.
 Both parasites can potentially transfer diseases, but the chances are low to none.
-However, bed bugs are a severe allergen and can be an additional cause to asthma in children.
+However, bed bugs are severe allergen and can be an additional cause of asthma in children.
 Depending on which of these creatures has invaded your home, there are different ways to overcome the problem, so it is important to be able to identify which is which.
 Have a read through the descriptions below so you’ll be able to spot the difference and take the right steps or simply check our post about bed bugs facts and myths – it will help you to differentiate bed bugs and fleas as well.